 Browse for the file with the analysis results to import using the Import User Results option in the Features tab in the Sampling panel.
+Only files with ASCII characters are supported.

 Two header lines are required.
 The first header line contains the variable names.
 The second header line contains the variable types.
 The following lines contain the variable and response values for each design point, see example below.
-The types are defined as described in Table 9-11 (see also Appendix E.3.1).
+The types are defined as described in Table 9-12 (see also Appendix E.4.1).
 The parsing code looks for double quotes, commas, spaces and/or tabs as delimiters.

-Table 9-11: Variable types
+Table 9-12: Variable types

 Symbol Explanation

-Dv Design variable
+dv Design variable

-Nv Noise variable
+nv Noise variable

-Rs Response
+rs Response

+dc Discrete variable

-Sk Ignore
+sk Ignore